-By: Caroline Hauser - Team Leader, Dr Christoph Zehe - Head of Technology Development, Juliana Schubert - Scientist, Nico Erb - Scientist,
+By: Caroline Hauser - Team Leader, Dr Christoph Zehe - Lead Scientist, Juliana Schubert - Scientist, Nico Erb - Scientist,

 The global market for biological products is expected to reach $287bn by the end of 2020.
 There are many drivers for the continued investment and development of therapeutic protein products, such as: an increase in incidences of cancer and autoimmune diseases, reduction in side effects, advances in technology and patent expiry of blockbuster drugs.

 Although the market is growing, the cost of developing a biologic drug remains high, due to the complex process development and manufacturing requirements of biologic drugs.